giuunit/optimizely-feature-rollout-test/README.md

 - Steps 8 & 9 are mandatory as the messenger web plugin requires a proper url & doesn't accept 'localhost' as url.
 - For the sake of this tutorial, we didn't enable production rollout.
 It is possible to do it as well using transform files and a separate sdk key.
+- The code available in this project is for demonstration purposes.
+It is not production-ready.